Supporting Literacy At Home

 Vision & hearing testing, investigate speech issues

-Make Litearcy Fun!
+Make Literarcy Fun!

 The better kids can read, the more they love it!